The Lean Startup by E. Ries, summary & review

 - Conversions, or it didn’t happen

-It is time for a cardinal change, when you realise the path you took doesn’t bring you closer to success.
+It is time for a cardinal change, when you realize the path you took doesn’t bring you closer to success.

 Pivoting means taking all the experience and data you gained in consideration, while dramatically shifting your strategy to gain even more knowledge and experience.
 Keep scientific approach in mind.